March 19, 2023Review Recipe

 If you can’t find cherry Dr Pepper, you can use cherry vanilla Dr Pepper.
 If you can’t find either, you can substitute cherry Coke, but the flavor will not be quite the same.

 We don’t recommend using the diet version of cherry Dr Pepper as it will change the flavor of the cake.

 This cake is fine on the counter for up to 4 days.

-There are a couple of reasons why your cake may come out dry.
+There are a few reasons why your cake may come out dry.
 First, make sure that you follow the instructions exactly.
 If the ratio of ingredients is off at all, you could end up with a denser texture.
-Also, make sure you don’t over mix your cake batter as that can result in the cake coming out drier.
-Finally, make sure your oven temperture is correct.
+Also, make sure you don’t over-mix your cake batter, as that can result in the cake coming out drier.
+Finally, make sure your oven temperature is correct.
 Oven temperatures sometimes are off from the dial, so make sure your oven isn’t hotter than you are expecting.

 Cherry Dr Pepper Cake

-- 10 ounces maraschio cherries remove the stems from 15 of the cherries and reserve the juice for the frosting
+- 10 ounces maraschino cherries, remove the stems from 15 of the cherries and reserve the juice for the frosting

-- 3 cup powdered sugar plus ½ cup extra if needed
+- 3 cups powdered sugar, plus ½ cup extra if needed

 - Preheat the oven to 350°F.

 - Lightly spray a 9 x 13 baking dish with baking spray (Baker’s Joy or Wilton’s Bake-Ease)